nimplay/nimplay/README.md

 - I am a technology enthusiast.
 - I also have experience in the development of video games and gamification of web environments.
 - I love music and I develop music for videogames and web environments.
-- I am currently upgrading my skills by doing the Microverse bootscamp where I get better at using tools like Javascript, HTML CSS, Webpack, SCSS, bootstrap and other development tools.
+- I am currently upgrading my skills by doing the Microverse online school where I get better at using tools like Javascript, HTML CSS, Webpack, SCSS, bootstrap and other development tools.
 -
 -
 -